jeremyschuurmans/JMSchuurmans.github.io/_posts/2018-05-29-booleans_in_a_nutshell.markdown

 Happy coding!

-**Lifehack**: The next time you need a bit of motivation, say, to get our of bed for an early morning coding session, try implementing some flow control in your life.
+**Lifehack**: The next time you need a bit of motivation, say, to get out of bed for an early morning coding session, try implementing some flow control in your life.
 Take a piece of paper and write something like, “if alarm goes off, get out of bed” and put it on your phone.
 You’d be surprised how motivational it can be.
-Code making the world a better place once again.
+Code improving peoples' lives yet again.